maion308/duck-hunt/README.md

 #### Starter Code

-- You have been provided with starter code, so you will ONLY need to work in the duckhunt.js file and duckhunt.css (only making directed changes in css file).
+- You have been provided with starter code, so you will ONLY need to work in the duckhunt.js file.
 - To make this activity more managable, instructions have been provided in the duckhung.js file and broken into 3 parts.

 #### Here are some **tips/hints** to get started: